buoncubi/arch_skeleton/README.md

 roslaunch arch_skeleton manual_sense.launch
 ```

-Use the following command to launch the software with randomized speech, gesture and battery level data.
+Use the following command to launch the software with randomized stimulus,
+i.e., speech, gesture and battery level.
 ```bash
 roslaunch arch_skeleton random_sense.launch
 ```

-Note that the architecture launched with these commands does nothing expect generate sensing
-data, i.e., battery level, speech and gesture commands.
+Note that the architecture launched with these commands does nothing, except generate stimulus, i.e., battery level, speech and gesture commands.
 In order to invoke the motion planner
 and controller, you need to implement the Finite States Machine as described below.

+Check the `roslouch` outcome to get the path where logs are stored. usually, it is `~/.ros/log/`.
+That folder should also contain a link to the `latest` produced log.

 ### ROS Parameters

 This software requires the following ROS parameters.

  - `config/environment_size`: It represents the environment boundaries as a list of two float
    numbers, i.e., `[x_max, y_max]`.
 The environment will have the `x`-th coordinate spanning
-   in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max]`.
+   in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max)`.

- - `config/user_pose`: It represents the position of the user as a list of two float numbers,
+ - `config/user_pose`: It represents the user's position as a list of two float numbers,
    i.e., `[x, y]`.
 This pose should be within the `environmet_size`.

  - `config/speech_commands`: It defines the keywords that the user can say to start and end
    the interaction.
 It must be a list made of two strings (e.g., `["Hello", "Bye"]`) that define
    the keyword to start and end the interaction, respectively.

  - `state/initial_pose`: It represents the initial robot pose as a list of two float numbers,
    i.e., `[x, y]`.
 This pose should be within the `environmet_size`.

+ - `test/random_plan_points`: It represents the number of via points in a plan, and it should be
+   a list of two integer numbers `[min_n, max_n]`.
+A random value within such an interval will be
+   chosen to simulate plans of different lengths.

+ - `test/random_plan_time`: It represents the time required to compute the next via point of the
+   plan, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
+   A random value within such an interval will be chosen to simulate the time required to
+   compute the next via points.

  - `test/random_motion_time`: It represents the time required to reach the next via point, and
    it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
 A random
    value within such an interval will be chosen to simulate the time required to reach the next
    via points.
- - `test/random_plan_points`: It represent the number of via points in a plan, and it should be
-   a list of two integer number `[min_n, max_n]`.
-A random value within such an interval will be
-   chosen to simulate plans of different length.
- - `test/random_plan_time`: It represents the time required to compute the next via point of the
-   plan, and it should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds.
-   A random value within such an interval will be chosen to simulate the time required to
-   compute the next via points.

  - `test/random_sense/active`: It is a boolean value that activates (i.e., `True`) or
-   deactivates (`False`) the random-based generation of the data related to speech, gesture and
+   deactivates (`False`) the random-based generation of stimulus (i.e., speech, gesture and
-   battery level.
+   battery level).
 If this parameter is `True`, then the three parameters below are also
    required.
-If it is `False`, then the three parameters below are not required.
+If it is `False`, then the three parameters below are not used.

 In addition, the `random_sense.launch` also requires the following three parameters.

  - `test/random_sense/gesture_time`: It indicates the time passed within two randomly generated
    pointing gestures.
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in
    seconds, and the time passed between gestures will be a random value within such an interval.

  - `test/random_sense/speech_time`: It indicates the time passed within two randomly generated
    commands based on speech.
 It should be a list of two float numbers, i.e.,
    `[min_time, max_time]` in seconds, and the time passed between speech-based commands will be
    a random value within such an interval.

  - `test/random_sense/battery_time`: It indicates the time passed within battery state changes
    (i.e., low/high).
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in
-   seconds, and the time passed between changes of battery levels will be a random value within
+   seconds, and the time passed between changes in battery levels will be a random value within
    such an interval.

 ---

 ## The exercise

-Implement a Finite States Machine based on the SMACH library that implements the behavior of the
+Develop a Finite States Machine based on the SMACH library that implements the behaviour of the
-robot based only on the software components provided in this repository.
+robot.
+Use only the software components provided in this repository to develop such a Finite
+States Machine.

 Debug your implementation with the `manual_sense.launch` configuration.
-Then test it in a log term running through the `random_sense.launch` configuration.
+Then, test it in a log
+term running through the `random_sense.launch` configuration.

-Optionally, write a script that automatically checks if an anomalous behavior occurs while using the `random_sense.launch` configuration.
+Optionally, write a script that automatically checks if an anomalous behaviour occurs while
+using the `random_sense.launch` configuration.

 ### The Finite States Machine

+The Finite States Machine to be developed should implement the scenario introduced at the
+beginning of this README file.

-The Finite States Machine to be implemented should have the following functionalities.
+In addition, the Finite States Machine should have the following functionalities.
  - It sets, in the `robot-state` node, the initial robot pose given through the
    `state/initial_pose` parameter.
  - It subscribes to the `sensor/speech` topic to get speech-based commands.
  - It subscribes to the `sensor/gesture` topic to get pointing gestures.
  - It subscribes to the `state/battery_low` topic to get the battery state.
  - It processes each speech, gesture, and battery message as soon as they are provided.
- - It uses the `planner` action server and cancel it if necessary.
+ - It uses the `planner` action server and cancels it if necessary.
- - It uses the `controller` action server and cancel it if necessary.
+ - It uses the `controller` action server and cancels it if necessary.

-Note that, differently from C++, Python subscribers runs on a separate threads.
+Note that, in Python, ROS subscribes run on separate threads.
 Thus, you
 need to use `mutexes` to assure data consistency across concurrent threads.

 ---